-The situation does change frequently, as people finish their therapy.
+The situation does change regularly, as people finish their therapy.
 Please feel free to enquire.

 Email me or use the contact form below, and I will get back to you as soon as possible, normally within 24 hours.

 The internet is not secure - please do not include sensitive information on this form or in emails.